Agile Price Plunges

-See below for an example of when pricing went negative one afternoon in April 2020.
-Graph from Twitter @energystatsuk.
+See below for an example of when pricing went negative one afternoon in December 2020.

-Note: this data is the from Yorkshire region, but the pricing varies so little region to region, its not worth created 14 different tables.
+Note: this pricing data is the from Yorkshire region, but the pricing varies so little region to region, its not worth creating 14 different tables of negative pricing.

-Using this referral code will gift you £50 of free credit after signup: https://share.octopus.energy/linen-pearl-869
+Using this referral code will gift you £50 of free Octopus Energy credit after signup: https://share.octopus.energy/linen-pearl-869

 If you would like to ‘buy me a coffee’ to show support, please use this link: http://buymeacoffee.com/SVHgIbUYM

 If you’re considering owning part of a wind farm through Ripple Energy, get £25 of free credit (if investing more than £1000) using my Ripple referral link.

 Energy Stats can also be found on Twitter.
 Please follow us @energystatsuk for daily Agile tariff pricing graphs and summaries.